ArPiRobot/arpirobot.github.io/docs/advanced/buildminimage.md

-# Building a Minimal ArPiRobot Image
+# Building an ArPiRobot Image
 This guide details how the prebuilt minimal Raspbian image is created for ArPiRobot robots.
 This guide exists mostly to document the image creation process, but can be followed to create a custom Raspbian image or an image with another Linux OS.
 The minimal image configured should be used when development will not be done on the robot or when the robot may be powered off unexpectedly.

 ## Why a Custom Image?